dgaydukov/cert-ocpjp11/files/ocpjp11.md

 This approach is best when working with strings, cause it abstracts away from working with bytes

 ###### DirectByteBuffer vs HeapByteBuffer
+Array is an object, and stored all data in the heap, even array of int, would be stored in the heap.
 Buffer - contiguous block of memory of some type, yet compare to array it has following methods: `capacity,limit,position,mark`.
 ByteBuffer provides view into some (undefined) underlying storage of bytes There are 2 abstract classes: `ByteBuffer extends Buffer` and `MappedByteBuffer extends ByteBuffer` (same as `mmap`), and 2 concrete implementation: